jackie4u/jackie4u/README.md

 ### Hi there 👋

-I’m a web developer, who recently pivoted from data steward into .NET.
+I’m a web developer, who recently pivoted from database specialist into more OOP with .NET.
 Currently passionate about crafting projects in C# ASP and JavaScript.
 Let's turn ideas into reality! 🚀

 <!--